-The Lodge is located in the heart of Patagonia, Argentina, in the fishing area known as the Comarca de los Alerces.
-This area is recognized internationally as one of the most important salmon fishing spots of the world where many lakes glacial and hundreds of rivers and streams with a great variety and quality of both trout and salmon, were introduced to these habitats 100 years ago.
+The Lodge is located in the heart of Patagonia, Argentina.
+More specifically, in the fishing area known as the Comarca de los Alerces.
+This area is recognized internationally as one of the most important salmon fishing spots of the world.
+With its many glacial lakes and hundreds of rivers and streams, fisherman will find great variety and quality of both trout and salmon.
+These fish were introduced to these habitats over 100 years ago!
 Large specimens of Rainbow Trout, Brown, Brook Trout, Landlocked Salmon Pacific Salmon, Perch and Silversides are the delight of lovers of this activity.

 Rainbow Trout (Oncorhynchus Mykiss)

 While there are many more opportunities to go fishing in Patagonia, the above list gives you a good sample of what you can look forward to.
 Ideally, fishing may take at least ten days and preferably two weeks.

 Spring-Early Summer: The trout fishing season opens on the second weekend of November.
 During November and December, the rivers are generally high from snow melt; however, the flow is moderated by the fact that most rivers flow out of lakes.
 High water may require the use of sinking lines, nymphs and streamer flies, but the fish feed aggressively, making this one of the most productive times of the year.
 The period corresponds with the months of May and June in the Western U.S. Expect spring time temperatures, cool to cold mornings and nights.
 Temperature range: 32-70F.